-If you just want to play poker online for free, that’s totally fine.
+If you want to play poker online for free, that’s fine.
 There are plenty of social casinos and play money sites around, including PlayWPT, Zynga and Big Fish.

 We do need to caution against using these sites as practice for the real deal, however.
 Free money games suffer from a fundamental gameplay flaw that could prove disastrous for the enterprising online poker player.

 Because play money chips are worthless, players do not play with any sense of skill or rationality.
 Free money games usually feature an all-in on every hand, and some players seem to shove their “money” in the middle every single hand.

 So, although you can play and try to hit big hands, you’re not going to get very far playing correctly on free money sites, or playing a real money site like a free money site.

 The chief law that governs poker in Illinois is the Riverboat Gambling Act of 1990.
 This act opened up the possibility of casinos in Illinois at a time when casinos outside of Nevada and Atlantic City were quite rare.